Therapeutic Targets Database: Statistics

-This database currently contains 3,419 therapeutic targets (461 successful, 1,191 clinical trial, 207 patented and 1,560 research targets) and 37,316 drugs (2,649 approved, 9,465 clinical trial, 5,059 patented and 20,143 experimental drugs).
+This database contains 3,730 therapeutic targets (532 successful, 1,442 clinical trial, 239 preclincial/patented and 1,517 research targets) and 39,862 drugs (2,895 approved, 11,796 clinical trial, 5,041 preclincial/patented and 20,130 experimental drugs).
 The targets and drugs in TTD cover 583 protein biochemical classes and 958 drug therapeutic classes, respectively.
 The latest version of the International Classification of Diseases (ICD-11) codes released by WHO are incorporated in TTD to facilitate the clear definition of disease/disease class.

 Validation of Primary Therapeutic Target

 Target validation normally requires the determination that the target is expressed in the disease-relevant cells/tissues, it can be directly modulated by a drug or drug-like molecule with adequate potency in biochemical assay, and that target modulation in cell and/or animal models ameliorates the relevant disease phenotype.
 Therefore, TTD collects three types of target validation data: